fooplugins/debug-bar-screen-info/readme.txt

 == Changelog ==

+= 1.1.1 =
+* Variable values are now pretty printed with type indication by default.

 = 1.1.0 =
 * Merge with [Jrf](http://profiles.wordpress.org/jrf/)'s version of the same:
 	- Now displays all available properties